Big Bad Wolf (2006 film)

 Big Bad Wolf is a 2006 American werewolf-themed horror film.
 It won the 2007 Silver Award at WorldFest Houston in the category of Best Science Fiction/Fantasy/Horror Film.
 The film starred Trevor Duke as Derek Cowley and Kimberly J. Brown as Samantha Marche.
+The film was written and directed by Lance W. Dreesen.

 Plot

 While hunting in the jungle of Cameroon, Scott Cowley and his guide receive radio contact from Scott's brother, Charlie, that his own guide is missing.
 The call is interrupted by horrific sounds suggesting an animal attack, and the pair set out to help, only to fall prey themselves.
 Charlie finds Scott fatally wounded.

 Seven years later, Charlie's nephew, Derek, lives with his mother Gwen and his emotionally abusive stepfather, Mitch.
 Derek prepares to take advantage of Mitch's planned work trip to use his cabin for a weekend party with classmates he hopes to impress.
 That night, the cabin is attacked by a werewolf.
 The werewolf brutally murders four of the partygoers.
-Only Derek and Sam manage to escape.
+Only Derek and his friend Sam manage to escape.

 Fearing the truth is too unbelievable, the pair of survivors allege they didn't see the attacker.
 Mitch picks Derek up from the police station and tells him his actions make him responsible for the massacre.
 Sam and Derek suspect that Mitch is the werewolf and attempt to piece together proof, as tensions rise in the household.

 When Charlie pays a surprise visit, Derek and Sam confide in him and are surprised to find he believes them.
 Charlie explains that he believed the werewolf in Cameroon to be Mitch, as Mitch had an obsession with Gwen.
 Charlie cautions the teens that an accusation cannot be made without DNA evidence to compare to a hair sample he kept from the werewolf.
 Meanwhile, Charlie reconnects with Gwen, and romance is likewise budding between Sam and Derek.